Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTC23H3 - Issues in Child Health and Development
+HLTC23H3 - Child Health and Development

 This course will explore bio-social aspects of health and development in children.
 Topics for discussion include genetics and development, growth and development, childhood diseases, the immune system, and nutrition during the early years.